DinkydauSet/DinkydauSet/_posts/2021-12-21-reducing-software-complexity.md

 }
 ```

 It took time to get the logic right, but eventually it worked and the problem was solved.
-In the GUI code, all that's needed to start a new render is calling that function, which makes starting a render really simple.
+In the GUI code, all that's needed to start a new render is calling that function, which makes starting a render really simple and therefore less prone to bugs.

 ### parameter changes

 Another example of this is parameter changes.
 Every time there is a parameter change, logic is needed to determine whether the change requires a recalculation, a recoloring or a memory allocation.
 That's important because changing only the colors should not cause a whole new render of the fractal, for example.
+That wouldn't be good for the user experience.

 I was inspired by how nana provides functions that accept other functions.
 I created the function FractalCanvas::changeParameters that accepts any parameter changing function: